-The tables below show enrolment and attendance (E&A) data for Term 1, 2014.
-Both the enrolments and the attendance rates are calculated over the two collection periods within the term.
+The tables below show enrolment and attendance (E&A) data for Term 2, 2015.
+Both the enrolments and the attendance rates are calculated over the two reporting periods within the term.

-The data below show a combination of enrolment and attendance by Provincial, Remote and Very Remote (E&A) data for Term 1, 2014.
+The data below show a combination of enrolment and attendance by provincial, remote and very remote (E&A) data for Term 2, 2015.

 Enrolment and attendance statistics archive

 Note: Due to new Enrolment and Attendance processes introduced in 2013 to provide a richer, more robust and highly validated dataset, data prior to 2013 cannot be compared to 2013 or onwards datasets.